stocke777/Local-Server-Setup/README.md

 <br/>

-## 4.Run client.py file again on a seperate terminal and it should look like this.
+## 4. Run client.py file again on a seperate terminal and it should look like this.
 ![](images/3.PNG)

 <br/>